 Shop our selection of aluminium windows for your project

-Don’t forget that, as most systems require specialist fitting, you’ll need to co-ordinate with a local approved installation firm if the window company doesn’t offer a fitting service.
+There is likely to be a huge range in quotes and it is important to be aware that a cheap buy with long manufacture and delivery times can delay a schedule and impact other aspects of the build.
+Don’t forget that, as most systems require specialist fitting, you will need to coordinate with a local approved installation firm if the window company doesn’t offer a fitting service.

-3. Look at the Quality of the Finish
+Consider the Quality of the Finish

 Most windows and doors manufacturers aim to talk up their products’ security but now, thanks to changes to Part Q of the Building Regulations and the Secured By Design standards, there are measurable ways of ensuring your choice ticks the boxes.

-The new Part Q came into effect on 1 October 2015 and requires accessible windows (basement, ground floor and other easily accessible windows) in new builds to be made to a design that has been shown through testing to meet the security requirements of British Standards Publication PAS 24:2012.
+Part Q came into effect on 1 October 2015 and requires accessible windows (basement, ground floor and other easily accessible windows) in new builds to be made to a design that has been shown through testing to meet the security requirements of British Standards Publication PAS 24:2012.
 Part Q does not apply for projects where initial notice was submitted before 1 October 2015, provided the work is started on site before 1 October 2016.